 Detox and Heroin Dependency

 It is quite normal for people who are dependent on heroin to need detox before entering long-term care.
 Withdrawals from heroin are severe.
 People may experience cramping, physical pain, flu-like symptoms, anxiety, depression and other symptoms that drive them to use.
 Medically supervised detox helps people dependent on heroin overcome their symptoms in the least painful way possible so they can enter treatment with the best possible mindset.

 81% of heroin overdose deaths in 2013 were ruled unintentional overdoses.

 What will Treatment be Like?

 Inpatient and/or outpatient heroin rehab is different for everyone experientially.
-However, what is common for all people, and important for those entering treatment to understand, is that the new environment you enter and the people that are their to help you are focused 100% on your recovery.
-Starting Point Recovery facilities are staffed with professionals that understand addiction.
+However, what is common for all people, and important for those entering treatment to understand, is that the new environment you enter and the people that are there to help you are focused 100% on your recovery.
+High quality facilities are staffed with professionals that understand addiction.
 You’ll be entering a non-judgmental, understanding environment designed to help you learn to live drug free for the rest of your life.